 Before deciding which oil is best for brownies and if they are interchangeable, think about the purpose of vegetable oil in brownies.

-Vegetable oil tends to be a very neutral tasting oil which will allow the rich chocolate taste of the brownies to shine through.
-Vegetable oil is also preferred as it does not aerate batter (as butter may) and helps make fudgy brownies fatter than a cakey texture.
+Vegetable oil tends to be a very neutral-flavored oil, which allows the rich chocolate taste of the brownies to shine through.

 Can You Make Brownies with Olive Oil?